erintherad/erinblog/content/blog/2020-12-20-holiday-cocktail-kit-and-design.md

 * I used the [Yanone Kaffeesatz](https://fonts.google.com/specimen/Yanone+Kaffeesatz) font for labels and headings.
 It had that bold, curvy 70s weighted feel with a slight modern touch.

 * I used [Alike Angular](https://fonts.google.com/specimen/Alike+Angular) for the body font.
-I knew that I wanted to work with a traditional "classy" lookng serif font.
-I liked the subtle texture that evoked an earlier time with this one.
+I knew that I wanted to work with a traditional "classy" looking serif font.
+I liked the subtle texture that evoked an earlier time.

 * The handwritten font is called [Breathing](https://www.dafont.com/breathing.font).
 I liked the streaky marker-like texture and the large swoops made the font feel alive and energetic.